ia-toki/apio-2020-web/call-for-tasks.md

 ### APIO competition tasks

-APIO tasks are basically the same as tasks in International Olympiad in Informatics, which are typically focused on the design of efficient, correct algorithms.
+APIO tasks are basically similar to the tasks in International Olympiad in Informatics, which are typically focused on the design of efficient, correct algorithms.
 Input and output are to be kept as simple as possible.
 The submission of novel tasks types not yet seen in any recent programming contests is encouraged.
 The guidelines of task preparations of IOI should be considered, with no restriction.